TalknNerdy/purple_air-polling/ReadMe.md

 # Is this free?
 Yes, probably.
 The script takes about 30s to run, so I would expect this to consume 400 minutes of your free 2,000 Github Action minutes.

+# How do I change the polling frequency?
+Edit the file here on line 5: `.github/workflows/poll.yml#L5`

 # Questions?
 Make an Issue